 To really nail your elevator pitch, try framing what you do as a question.

 When the person you’re talking to is asked a question, they kind of have to engage with you, don’t they?
-Otherwise they run the risk of looking like a bit of a bell if they just blank you completely.
+They run the risk of looking like a bit of a bell if they just blank you completely.

 It also makes them start sorting through their brain’s filing cabinet to find the sort of person you want to work with, and this helps them understand what you do.

-“You know those businesses that are really good at what they do, but they keep missing out to competitors that aren’t any better than them, they just have a better image?”
+“You know those businesses that are really good at what they do, but get frustrated that they miss out to competitors that aren’t any better than them, but just have a better brand image?”

 (Pause to let them think for a moment.)

-“Well, we help them catch up and overtake their competitors, by having a better image, especially online.”
+“Well, we help them attract more of their ideal customers, by having a strong brand image, especially online.”

 (A look of understanding lights up in their eyes.)